Chapter 9: All Roads Lead to Rome

 One path leads to unity with Babylon.
 The other leads to unity with the Father.

 The Sabbath test remains the dividing line.
-Whether you arrive at Rome through Sunday worship, through New Age spirituality, through Eastern meditation, or through universalist theology, the question remains: whose authority do you accept?
-The commandment God wrote with His own finger, or the tradition humans substituted for it?
+Whether you arrive at Rome through Sunday worship, through New Age spirituality, through Eastern meditation, or through universalist theology, the same choice presents itself: the commandment God wrote with His own finger, or the tradition humans substituted for it.

 The Prosperity Gospel: Another Road